The Them Finale Is A Confounding, Upsetting Mess

 Advertisement

 This parting visual should feel triumphant.
-Instead, it’s infuriating — a faux empowerment paen that refuses to reckon with the buffet of white supremacist trauma built by Them over 10 episodes.
+Instead, it’s infuriating — a faux empowerment paean that refuses to reckon with the buffet of white supremacist trauma built by Them over 10 episodes.

 Advertisement